What is an Extended Diploma?

 The college complies with recent Government legislation regarding ‘Prevent’ responsibilities, aiming to raise awareness of the risks of extremism including radicalisation.

-If at any point students feel they need to talk to someone about any issues around being safe either inside or outside the college, then they can talk to their tutor, Course Leader or our designated safeguarding person: Carol Edwards, who can be contacted by telephone on internal phone number 227 (for students) or by email: firstname.lastname@example.org.
+If at any point students feel they need to talk to someone about any issues around being safe either inside or outside the college, then they can talk to their tutor, Subject Leader or our designated safeguarding person: Carol Edwards, who can be contacted by telephone on internal phone number 227 (for students) or by email: firstname.lastname@example.org.

 The college also insists that all staff, students and visitors wear a college ID lanyard and card for easy identity and visual checks to ensure that the correct people are in the buildings.
 These ID lanyards are to be worn at all times and access can only be obtained to the Palace Court and Palace Studios buildings using the swipe security within them.